Baldwin I of Jerusalem: Establishment

 The Armenians regarded Baldwin as a liberator.
 Two Armenian chiefs, Fer and Nicusus, joined him soon after he started his campaign.
 The local population massacred the Seljuk garrisons and officials, or forced them to flee.
 The Seljuks' fear of the crusaders contributed to Baldwin's success.
 He seized two important fortresses, Ravendel and Turbessel, without a fight before the end of 1097.
 He made Bagrat the governor of Ravendel, and appointed Fer to administer Turbessel.

-The Armenian lord of Edessa, Thoros, sent envoysthe Armenian bishop of Edessa and twelve leading citizensto Baldwin in early 1098, seeking his assistance against the nearby Seljuk rulers.
+The Armenian lord of Edessa, Thoros, sent envoys—the Armenian bishop of Edessa and twelve leading citizens—to Baldwin in early 1098, seeking his assistance against the nearby Seljuk rulers.
 Being the first town to convert to Christianity, Edessa had played an important role in Christian history.
 Before departing for Edessa, Baldwin ordered the arrest of Bagrat, whom Fer had accused of secret correspondence with the Seljuks.
 Bagrat was tortured and forced to surrender Ravendel.
 Baldwin left for Edessa in early February, but troops sent by Balduk, the emir of Samosata, or Bagrat prevented him from crossing the Euphrates.
 His second attempt was successful and he reached Edessa on 20 February.
 Baldwin did not want to serve Thoros as a mercenary.
 The Armenian townspeople feared that he was planning to leave the town, so they persuaded Thoros to adopt him.
 Alone among the contemporary historians of the First Crusade, Albert of Aix claims that the local customs of adoption required Thoros to take Baldwin under his shirt.
 Strengthened by troops from Edessa, Baldwin raided Balduk's territory and placed a garrison in a small fortress near Samosata.